 Many producers are currently in greater need of protection than consumers, who are benefiting from reduced demand and over-capacity.
 Meanwhile, governments everywhere are intervening to tilt the playing field to the advantage of at-risk firms.
 Our own Government paid scant regard to either competition law principles or market-distorting effects when it introduced guarantee arrangements for the banking and financial services sector.
 Elsewhere, the merger or full nationalisation of banks has proceeded without recourse to the regulator.
 Governments are raising new barriers to trade, to protect their own farmers and workers.
 “Buy local” is fast replacing “Buy green” as the consumers’ mantra, often with official encouragement.

 The implications of these interventions cannot be ignored.
-The overall trend is that nations which once promoted competition law and open markets to boost productivity and innovation are now focussing instead on immediate measures to alleviate the global crisis.
+The overall trend is that nations which once promoted competition law and open markets to boost productivity and innovation are now focusing instead on immediate measures to alleviate the global crisis.
 If the Commission Chair is aware of the drastically changed environment, there is no reference in her foreword to the Commission’s latest Annual Report 2007/08.
 Instead, she took the opportunity to extol President Herbert Hoover, as “a proponent of competition”.
 Hoover apparently had said that “competition is not only the basis of protection to the consumer, but is the incentive to progress”.

 That choice of champion is unfortunate as the global economy slips inexorably from recession to depression.
 Hoover was widely criticised for his failure to deal with the last great global crisis and, after being soundly defeated in 1932, became a critic of his successor’s New Deal solution, railing against the “statism” it would lead to.